anonymous12sub34/AACL2023Submission/README.md

-# Code for the AACL2023Submission - 'Permutation Based Pre-training Strategies for Procedural Text'
+# Code for the AACL 2023 Submission - 'Permutation Based Pre-training Strategies for Procedural Text'

 UNDER CONSTRUCTION